pytest-dev/pytest/doc/en/fixture.rst

-All that's needed is stepping up to a larger scope, then having the **act** step defined as an autouse fixture, and finally, making sure all the fixtures are targetting that highler level scope.
+All that's needed is stepping up to a larger scope, then having the **act** step defined as an autouse fixture, and finally, making sure all the fixtures are targeting that higher level scope.

 Let's pull :ref:`an example from above <safe fixture structure>`, and tweak it a bit.
 Let's say that in addition to checking for a welcome message in the header,